 As it turns out, a residential move is less of a hassle if you start with preparations at least two months in advance.
 Here are some activities that are typically performed immediately after you decide to move:

-– If you decide to have professionals do all the hard work for you, start researching your moving options.
+Decide whether to move on your own or to hire professional and affordable movers.
+For long-distance moves, it’s always recommended to hire movers because moving to another country is a pretty complex task, while DIY options are mostly left for short-distance moves.
+If you decide to have professionals do all the hard work for you, start researching your moving options.
 There are so many different businesses and it’s in your best interest to research them thoroughly.

 7 weeks before the move